Binwen6/mercury-spec/docs/source/spec/filter.rst

 every filter element **must** specify its filter operation type in the `filter` attribute.

 Next, we detail the types of elements and the available filter operations on each of them.
-Similar to manifests, the filter elements are also grouped into data elements, which specify requirements on concrete data, and type-declaration elements, which specify requirements on type declarations.
+Similar to manifests, the filter elements are grouped into data elements, which specify requirements on concrete data;
+type-declaration elements, which specify requirements on type declarations;
+and compositors, which combines several sub-filters into a composition.

 For brevity, the `none` filter operation is omitted.
 Filter operation `none` is always available in every element described below;